 Velodrome: A 333.3-meter cycling track and a 200-meter banked track for inline skating.
 Bike rentals available.
 For information regarding cycling, call 954-357-5160 (after 3 p.m.) or email email@example.com.

 A Little History: By the time he graduated from Fort Lauderdale’s Central Catholic High School (now St. Thomas Aquinas High) in 1961, Brian Piccolo had distinguished himself in both baseball and football, which he also later played at Wake Forest University.
 (The Piccolo family moved to Fort Lauderdale when Brian was 12.)
 It was in football that he made his mark, however, going on to play for the Chicago Bears for four seasons before dying of cancer at age 26 in 1970.
 His story inspired the acclaimed 1971 made-for-TV movie Brian’s Song, with James Caan as Piccolo and Billy Dee Williams as his friend Gale Sayers.
-Among Piccolo's legacies is this Cooper City park, which opened in 1992, added a velodrome in 1992, and opened a skate park in 1999.
-(Photo from the collections of the Wake Forest University Athletic Department)
+Among Piccolo's legacies is this Cooper City park, which opened in 1989, added a velodrome in 1992, and opened a skate park in 1999.
+(Photo from the collection of the Wake Forest University Athletic Department.)

 Brian Piccolo Park & Velodrome